TJ Maxx parent company agrees to $13 million penalty for selling recalled products - NewsBreak

 Other recalled products included a portable speaker model that posed an explosion hazard, hoverboards linked to 16 reports of burn injuries and knives that broke and caused multiple lacerations requiring stitches.

 TJX acknowledged the sale of these items in November 2019 in a joint news release with the CPSC.
 At the time, TJX said it had become aware of the sale of 19 different products that had been recalled between 2014 and 2019.
-The company later reported finding additional recalled products for sale during that time.US product recalls on pace for record high
+The company later reported finding additional recalled products for sale during that time.Former OSU wrestling star charged with sexual battery

 Alexander Hoehn-Saric, chair of the CPSC, said the $13 million penalty is “near the statutory maximum” that the CPSC agency would have been able to ask for in court.
 Still, Hoehn-Saric worried the fine would not be enough to deter other companies from avoiding similar mistakes.